 Prioritization

-Political objectives, which may be clearly defined in development strategies, are often not translated into implementation and results.
-This is due to the abovementioned problems, including widespread corruption, the informal agendas of influential interest groups, vested domestic interests, a lack of qualified personnel and a lack of material resources.
+The government fails to implement many of its decisions.
+Political objectives, which may be clearly defined in development strategies, are often not translated into empirical results, which is due to the problems mentioned above, including widespread corruption, informal agendas of influential interest groups, vested domestic interests, a lack of qualified personnel and the lack of material resources.

 Implementation